 Amazon Prime continues to gain traction with customers.
-One of Amazon.com's most popular options, Amazon Prime offers free two-day shipping on many items, along with unlimited video streaming and one free monthly Kindle book rental, all for just $99 a year.
-Amazon doesn't disclose actual sales figures, but according to a report from Consumer Intelligence Research Partners, about 46 percent of U.S. households has at least one Prime member in 2015, reports CNN.
+One of Amazon.com's most popular options, Amazon Prime, offers free two-day shipping on many items, along with video and music streaming in addition to other services, all for just $99 a year.
+Amazon doesn't disclose sales figures, but it did reveal in April that it has surpassed 100 million users.

 But for eco-conscious consumers, is Amazon Prime the best option?
 Does the ease of free shipping make us more wasteful?
 Does Amazon always make the most eco-friendly shipping decisions?

 Amazon.com declined to comment for this article, but we did hear from several of the online retailer's customers — both individuals and companies — who offered their perspectives.

 "I've been an Amazon Prime user for years," says Karen Hoxmeier, founder of MyBargainBuddy.com.
 Not only does she love the convenience of online shopping — and Amazon Prime's speed delivery — she points to Amazon's commitment to reducing packaging waste and using environmentally friendly packaging as proof that the service is eco-friendly.

 Ordering gifts for out-of-state relatives through Amazon Prime is green, she says, because it cuts down on her driving from store to store.
 "Using Amazon Prime saves me from having to drive to the mall to buy birthday and holiday gifts for my nieces and nephews.
 It also saves me from having to drive to the post office to purchase boxes and packaging peanuts, which are probably less environmentally friendly than the ones Amazon uses."